AbstractMenus/Docs/general/actions.rst

 To manipulate skins, AbstractMenus uses the `SkinsRestorer <https://www.spigotmc.org/resources/2124/>`_ plugin.

 To set the skin to the player, you need to have its **texture** and **signature**.
 You can get them, for example, by uploading an image to `MineSkin <https://mineskin.org>`_.
-Next, copy the data from the fields "Texture Data" and "Texture Signature" into the corresponding params of ``setSkin`` action.
+Next, copy the data from the fields "Texture Data" and "Texture Signature" into the corresponding parameters of ``setSkin`` action.

 ::